 VEDDINGE is made from MDF (medium-density fiberboard) and has a painted lacquer finish.
 This provides a premium, smooth surface but may require more care to avoid scratches or dents.

-VALLSTENA is constructed from particleboard with a foil wrap.
+VALLSTENA is constructed from particleboard with an embossed rPP foil wrap (recycled polypropylene).
+The surface has a matte finish with a gloss level of 6 (at 60°), which gives it a subtle, low-sheen appearance.
 It is more resistant to moisture and easier to wipe clean, making it slightly more practical in high-traffic or family kitchens.

-To the touch, VEDDINGE may feel more refined, while VALLSTENA feels a bit more functional.
+To the touch, VEDDINGE may feel more refined and silky-smooth, while VALLSTENA feels more structured and durable thanks to its textured, embossed surface.

 Price Comparison